coderSYL/leetcode/README.md

 * folder started with cpp means, in this folder, the answer are written in cpp
 * folder ended with number means, the range of the exercises.
 * folder ended with "offer" means the series 《剑指offer》.
+* folder **week competiton** is to record my answer to the exercises in leetcode competition

 ----------------------------------------------------------------------------